cajacko/writing/writing/no-voting.md

 A few years ago, deep into my London hipster vibe, I was reading a lot about self development and happiness 😀.
 I spent most of my time around East London, running a tech startup and going to the quirky bars where you sit on crates and barrels (to be fair I still do a lot of this now, it's fun 🙃 but now I do improvised comedy as well 🎭).

 During this time I started an experiment.
 I stopped reading the news.
-I'd read about how the news doubles done on negativity to help sell, and that small doses of consistent negativity each day can have a dramatic long term effect on your happiness.
+I'd read about how the news doubles done on negativity to help sell, and that small doses of consistent negativity each day can have a dramatic long term effect on your happiness 😢.
 So time to find out if this was true...
 It was...
 I have never gone back to reading the news.

 Turns out that I got all the information I needed to function in society just by the conversations I had with friends and family (NOTE: positive feedback loops).
 Unless you work in an industry where you need to know exactly what's going on in the world, I can't see a compelling reason to go back (NOTE: Brainstorm more reasons to check this).
 Reading the news just made me slightly sadder and pessimistic on a daily basis, often in such subtle ways that I never realised until I cut it out for a few months.